-Families wanting to stay at Mosquito Creek will want to book the private cabin which has two bedrooms and sleeps eight people or two families comfortably.
-There is a private kitchen and living area in the cabin but if you want a fireplace you’ll have to go over to the main cabin or build a fire outside (always a cool experience in winter.)
-The private cabin is nothing fancy but it does the job of keeping you warm in winter while allowing you to have a wilderness experience without having to sleep in a tent.
+Families wanting to stay at Mosquito Creek will want to book the private cabin with two bedrooms and sleeps eight people or two families comfortably.
+There is a private kitchen and living area in the cabin, but if you want a fireplace, you’ll have to go over to the main cabin or build a fire outside (always a cool experience in winter.)
+The private cabin is nothing fancy, but it does the job of keeping you warm in winter while allowing you to have a wilderness experience without having to sleep in a tent.

-If you can’t get a reservation in the private cabin, try to rent a full dorm room which sleeps 12 people and take another family or two with you.
-Note that children under the age of six cannot sleep in a dorm room unless you make an exclusive booking so you’ll have to pay for any beds you don’t use in the dorm room.
+If you can’t get a reservation in the private cabin, try to rent a full dorm room that sleeps 12 people and take another family or two with you.
+Note that children under the age of six cannot sleep in a dorm room unless you make an exclusive booking, so you’ll have to pay for any beds you don’t use in the dorm room.

 HI Rampart Creek